clerk/javascript/.changeset/rude-poets-beam.md

 "@clerk/clerk-expo": minor
 ---

-Introduce experimental support for LocalAuthentication with `useLocalCredentials`.
+Introduce support for LocalAuthentication with `useLocalCredentials`.